Skip to contents

 Details

 IDISU is calculated as the average of absolute differences between the subgroup estimates and the setting average, divided by the number of subgroups and the setting average, and multiplied by 100.
-For more information on this inequality measure see Schlotheuber, A., & Hosseinpoor, A. R. (2022) below.
+For more information on this inequality measure see Schlotheuber (2022) below.

-95% confidence intervals are calculated using a methodology of simulated estimates.
-The dataset is simulated a large number of times (e.g., 100) and IDISU is calculated for each of the simulated samples.
+95% confidence intervals are calculated using a Monte Carlo simulation-based method.
+The dataset is simulated a large number of times (e.g. 100), with the mean and standard error of each simulated dataset being the same as the original dataset.
+IDISU is calculated for each of the simulated sample datasets.
 The 95% confidence intervals are based on the 2.5th and 97.5th percentiles of the IDISU results.
+See Ahn (2019) below for further information.

 Interpretation: IDISU has only positive values, with larger values indicating higher levels of inequality.
-IDISU is zero if there is no inequality.
+IDISU is 0 if there is no inequality.
+IDISU has no unit.

 Type of summary measure: Complex; relative; non-weighted